Luther Kirk

-Early life
+Early years

 Kirk was born on November 7, 1996, in Garland, Texas.
 He attended Garland High School, and played quarterback and safety for their football team.

-As a senior, he completed 87-of-165 passing attempts, throwing for 1,160 yards and 12 touchdowns.
-He also recorded 93 rushes for 798 yards and five touchdowns that year.
+As a senior, he completed 87-of-165 passing attempts, throwing for 1,160 yards and 12 touchdowns, while also posting 93 carries for 798 rushing yards and five touchdowns.

 College career

-After graduating from high school, Kirk committed to Illinois State University.
-As a freshman in 2015, he appeared in 10 games at safety making a total of 18 tackles.
-He played in all 12 games as a sophomore, finishing the year with 15 tackles.
-He left the team in 2017, but returned for Spring 2018 workouts.
+Kirk accepted a football scholarship from Illinois State University.
+As a freshman in 2015, he appeared in 10 games as a backup safety, making a total of 18 tackles and 4 passes defensed.

+As a sophomore in 2016, he played in all 12 games, finishing the year with 15 defensive tackles and leading the team with 9 special teams tackles.

+Kirk stayed in school, but left the football team in 2017, returning for Spring 2018 workouts.
 He was named team captain that year, and started all 11 games at the safety position.
-With five interceptions, he ranked first in the Missouri Valley Football Conference (MVFC).
+His five interceptions tied for first in the Missouri Valley Football Conference (MVFC).
 He also placed second on the team with 61 tackles, and was named first-team all-conference at the end of the year.

-As a senior in 2019, he started all 15 games, leading the team with 89 tackles.
+As a senior in 2019, he started all 15 games at strong safety, leading the team with 89 tackles, while also making 6 passes defensed, 3 sacks and one forced fumble.
 He was named an AFCA FCS Coaches' and HERO Sports FCS All-America first-team selection and earned STATS FCS All-America second-team honors.

 Professional career

 Dallas Cowboys

-After going unselected in the 2020 NFL Draft, Kirk signed with the Dallas Cowboys as an undrafted free agent.
+Kirk was signed as an undrafted free agent by the Dallas Cowboys after the 2020 NFL draft on April 26.
 He was waived at the final roster cuts on September 5, but re-signed to the practice squad a day later.
 He was released from the practice squad on September 15.